tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 The lack of that part sent Leslie to the hospital.
 Putting her into a coma for 6 weeks.
 They also had to amputate her arm because of it.
 From the elbow, down.

-And I personally believe that what she said after waking up, is why people believe she had been cursed.
+And I personally think that what she said after waking up, is why people believe she had been cursed.

 It was Eddie and then committee leader Jo Jones who heard it from her own lips.